Vandivier/research-dissertation-case-for-alt-ed/fall-lit-review.md

 Another interesting program discussed in section 14 involves Westminster College.
 This program requires the creation of a digital portfolio for all students.
 One approach to job placement recommended by proponents of alternative education is to build a digital portfolio to demonstrate skill.
 This technique may also be utilized by individuals who are self-taught or completely skip formal education.
 This adds evidence to the claim that cutting-edge universities are integrating alternative techniques.
 It also highlights an interesting question about whether portfolios function as credentials, learning tools, production outputs, or perhaps all of the above.
 Students may be able to save time and money by asking a university to evaluate a portfolio created while in high school or earlier for college credit.

+A recent report indicates that ePortfolios are becoming increasingly supported by institutions of higher education, but their full value remains yet unobserved by employers because there is currently an integration bottleneck with the application tracking systems used by employers [13].

 ## 6. On Blended

 TODO: